DETAILED ACTION

 As to claim 36, Denham discloses the surgical system according to claim 31, wherein the second portion comprises one or more protuberances (one protuberance 20) each comprising an aperture (122) configured to receive one of the plurality of stabilization wires, FIGS. 1 and 8.

-Claims 37-39 are rejected under 35 U.S.C.
+Claims 37 and 39 are rejected under 35 U.S.C.
 102(a)(1) as anticipated by WIPO International Publication No. WO 2020/180598 to Carlo III et al. (hereinafter, “Carlo”).

 As to claim 37, Carlo discloses a surgical clamp, FIG. 1, comprising a first portion (108) having a substantially curved geometry, FIG. 1, the first portion comprising: a recess (concavity under 108, FIG. 1) positioned at a proximal end of the first portion (a proximal end of the recess, where it is coupled to 184 in FIG. 1, is at a proximal end of the first portion); an elongated aperture (arcuate aperture through 108) positioned at a distal end of the first portion (at least part of the elongated aperture, where it receives 134, is at a distal end of the first portion), FIG. 8; and a first actuator (134) disposed at least partially within the elongated aperture such that the elongated aperture defines a range of movement of the first actuator (since 112 slides within the elongated aperture to define the range of movement of 134 relative to 112), wherein the first actuator comprises a bore (140) extending therethrough along a longitudinal axis thereof and configured to receive a stabilization wire (600) (par.
-[0054], [0074]), FIGS. 8 and 32; a second portion (the rest of the clamp, including 104, 102, 106, 112, 114), comprising: an extension (106) comprising a pair of protrusions (162 and inwardly curving distal tip) at a distal end thereof, FIG. 1; a bore (through 104 that receives 112) extending along a longitudinal axis (axis of 104) of the second portion (at 104); and a second actuator (114, 112) comprising a coupling mechanism (112) configured to be received through and releasably couple with the bore, wherein the coupling mechanism is further configured to be received by releasably and couple with the recess such that manipulation of the second actuator translates the first portion and the second portion about the longitudinal axis of the second portion (pulling the second actuator upward translates the second actuator as part of the second portion upward relative to the first portion and thus the second portion comprising the second actuator translates relative to the first portion, which can be interpreted depending on perspective as the first portion and the second portion translating relative to each other, par.
+[0054], [0074]), FIGS. 8 and 32; a second portion (the rest of the clamp, including 104, 102, 106, 112, 114), comprising: an extension (106) comprising a pair of protrusions (162 and inwardly curving distal tip) at a distal end thereof, FIG. 1; a bore (through 104 that receives 112) extending along a longitudinal axis (axis of 104) of the second portion (at 104); and a second actuator (114, 112) comprising a coupling mechanism (112) configured to be received through and releasably couple with the bore, wherein the coupling mechanism is further configured to be received by and releasably coupled with the recess such that manipulation of the second actuator translates the first portion and the second portion along the longitudinal axis of the second portion (pulling the second actuator upward translates the second actuator as part of the second portion upward relative to the first portion and thus the second portion comprising the second actuator translates relative to the first portion, which can be interpreted depending on perspective as the first portion and the second portion translating relative to each other, par.
 [0059]).

-As to claim 39, Carlo discloses the surgical clamp according to claim 37, wherein the second portion comprises at least aperture (space between 162 and inwardly curving distal tip) configured to receive a stabilization wire (interpreted as language of intended use; fully capable of receiving a stabilization wire of an appropriate size therethrough).
+As to claim 39, Carlo discloses the surgical clamp according to claim 37, wherein the second portion comprises at least one aperture (space between 162 and inwardly curving distal tip) configured to receive a stabilization wire (interpreted as language of intended use; fully capable of receiving a stabilization wire of an appropriate size therethrough).

 Claim Rejections - 35 USC § 103